About us

 Iraq is currently at a turning point, leaving behind the effects of three decades of political turmoil and armed conflicts that deeply impacted its people.
 Since the end of large-scale military operations in 2017, Iraq has been experiencing relative stability and advancing towards sustainable development.
 This notwithstanding, the country still faces protracted humanitarian and development needs and a fragile security situation in parts of the country.

-In 2022 UNHCR transitioned from a purely humanitarian response to supporting development approaches, in areas where opportunities were available.
-In UNHCR’s work in Iraq aims at contributing to a situation in which forcibly displaced populations and stateless persons in Iraq are better protected and have full access to quality basic and protection services in public systems as well as access to economic opportunities.
+In 2022, UNHCR transitioned from a purely humanitarian response to supporting development approaches.
+UNHCR's work in Iraq aims at contributing to a situation in which forcibly displaced populations and stateless persons in Iraq are better protected and have full access to quality basic and protection services in public systems as well as access to economic opportunities.

 UNHCR globally